 ABC provides nurturing early childhood programs that serve as a foundation for future learning.
 We prioritize children from low income families; children with developmental disabilities or delays; and children who have experienced homelessness, abuse, or trauma.
 We offer five Early Childhood Education and Early Intervention sites in East Harlem and Upper Yorkville and home-based services that bring therapy and the lessons of the classroom right into children's homes.
 Curricular instruction focuses on school readiness that aligns with New York State preschool learning standards, and coordinated instruction combines special education, speech therapy, occupational therapy, and physical therapy.

 The Graham School

 At Cassidy’s Place, preschoolers who live in poverty, have serious developmental and medical disabilities, are homeless, in foster care, or have suffered abuse, violence, and neglect play, learn, and thrive in nine dynamic classrooms and two outdoor play spaces.
-Cassidy's Place offers a full day of education and support services, blending Head Start, Preschool Special Education, and Universal Pre-Kindergarten.
+Cassidy's Place offers a full day of education and support services, blending Head Start, Preschool Special Education (CPSE), and Universal Pre-Kindergarten.

 Merricat's Castle School

 At Merricat’s Castle School—the national inclusionary model for preschool education—typically-developing children and children with special needs grow and learn together in three nurturing preschool classrooms and a beautiful garden playground.